ghgemmer/Halloween/README.md

 ## Serial Command Interface

-The user can control the program thru a serial command line interface on the USB serial line.
+The user can control the program thru a serial command line interface on the USB serial line thru the Arduino IDE.
 Multiple commands can be entered on a single line with a semicolon between them.
 The serial commands are as follows: